 Dale Carnegie said that, “there is no sweeter sound to any person’s ear than the sound of their own name,” and I couldn’t agree more!
 That’s why these leather tags are such a new favorite of mine.
 Whether you emblazon them with your own name, or label every container in the house….I don’t think you can ever go wrong.
 What needs a leather hang tag in your life?

-1. Take your pattern (you can download the template here, and size it to your liking), trace it on to your leather with your awl, and then cut it out with your straightedge and rotary cutter.
+1. Take your pattern, trace it on to your leather with your awl, and then cut it out with your straightedge and rotary cutter.

 2.Take a q-tip and slowly paint the perimeter of your tag.
 Let it dry.
 Then paint it once more for good measure.
 (Note: I also use an edge burnisher and a little targomcanth to make edges smooth before painting, but this isn’t necessary).